LXiong/AdViewSDK_Android-3.4.4/README.md

 	}

 ```
-**You can refer the code in AdViewDemo project --> BannerActivity for implementation of Amazon ad;**
+**You can refer the code in AdViewTestDemoEN project --> BannerActivity for implementation of Amazon ad;**

 ## XIII.
 Contact us